deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Then… then...
 I don’t know.”
 Nofl sighed dramatically and flapped his hands.
 “I just want you to *respect* us.”

-Daar glanced sideways at Powell and Gyotin, then pushed himself forward off the table and dropped to four-paw.
+Daar glanced sideways at Powell and Gyotin, then pushed himself forward off the table and dropped to fourpaw.
 There was simply no way for him to physically come down to Nofl’s level, but he did his best.

 “...I respect passion and honesty,” he said.
 “And you’ve got both.”